Becker to run as independent for U.S. Senate seat after losing GOP endorsement

 Becker said he views himself as "the alternative to the Washington, D.C., status quo politicians."

-He acknowledged it will be difficult to overcome Hoeven's status as a longtime Republican incumbent in deep-red North Dakota with just weeks before absentee voting begins, but said he plans to rely on "the sentiment of the people of North Dakota," such as concern for the national debt.
+He acknowledged it will be difficult to overcome Hoeven's status as a longtime Republican incumbent in deep-red North Dakota with just weeks before absentee voting begins.
+He said he plans to rely on "the sentiment of the people of North Dakota," such as concern for the national debt.

 Becker has served 10 years in the state House of Representatives, where he founded the ultraconservative Bastiat Caucus.
 He is not seeking reelection.